masterking32/WoWSimpleRegistration/README.md

  - Download project & unzip.
  - Go to `application/config/` folder and change `config.php.sample` file name to `config.php`
- - Open config file and set your server data.
+ - Open the config file and set your server data.
  - Enjoy that.

 ## Requirement : PHP >= 7.0